The story of Ludger Sylbaris is so outlandish and astonishing that it is difficult to believe that it is true.

 The Mt.
 Pelée volcano had been showing signs of erupting for over a week.
 Since modern vulcanology did not yet exist, no one knew what to expect.
 In fact, people had been planning to have a picnic on the volcano just three days before the eruption, but had to cancel due to the ash that was starting to come down.
 Just before the volcano erupted, thousands came from the countryside into the city to seek refuge.
 That was a big mistake.

 Mt.
 Pelée exploded and a cloud of smoke darkened the sky for fifty miles around.
 A cloud of superheated volcanic gas and dust rolled out of the volcano at hundreds of miles per hour, destroying everything in an eight mile radius.
 Within a single minute the 1,075 degree pressure wave had flattened every building in the city of St. Pierre.
 Anyone unlucky enough to be in its way instantly caught fire and burned to death.
 Even those in shelters were suffocated as the wave of super heated gas burned up the oxygen and replaced it with deadly gases.
 People’s lungs were burned from the inside by taking even a single breath.
-Nearly all 30,000 residents of the island were killed instantly, and the city burned for days afterward.
+Nearly all 30,000 residents of the city were killed instantly, and the city burned for days afterward.

 Ludger couldn’t have been more lucky.
 He was found four days after the eruption by a rescue team who heard his cries.
 Despite being in the safest place on the island, he was horribly burned as the air in his room had flash heated to over 1,000 degrees.
 Ludger described the experience of seeing the light coming through the slit grow dark, and then superheated ash flying in.
 He urinated on his clothes and stuffed them in the slit, but it didn’t stop the heat.